V-Sekai/manuals/decisions/20240502-where-can-I-use-gltf.md

-# Proposed: Can I use this for 3d assets & 3d extensions?
+# Proposed: Can I use V-Sekai for 3d assets & 3d extensions?

 ## The Context